TSandfeld/02805_imdb.github.io/Website.md

 ![Actor senti rating](./images/Actor_senti_imdb_rating.png)

 Again, it does not seem that the sentiment of the scripts has much to do with the rating of the actor.
+This does make sense as some of the most proclaimed actors in the world are very versatile when it comes to genres.
+Tom Hanks, Rober De Niro and Brad Pitt all star in various genres and are renowned actors.

 ## <a name="download-sets"></a> Download Datasets
 So our dataset mainly comprises of a dataset from [kaggle.com](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset)